 What is Christian Drug Rehab?

-TIPS: If your looking for Christian drug rehab
+TIPS: If you're looking for Christian drug rehab

 Many of the modern addiction treatment facilities within the nation incorporate religion and spirituality.
 The most recognized form of Christian faith-based treatment is the 12-step program, which is rooted in a belief in a higher power.
-Christian faith-based rehabilitation includes inpatient, outpatient, long-term and short-term programs.
+Christian-based drug rehab center includes inpatient, outpatient, long-term and short-term programs.
 Various behavioral counseling and non-traditional approaches are incorporated, but the program revolves around the Christian faith.
-There is a strong focus on the bible and incorporated faith-based practices.
+There is a strong focus on the Bible and includes faith-based practices.
 Also, evidence-based clinical methods such as detox and individualized therapy, group therapy, and other approaches.

-Christian-based substance abuse treatment programs help clients restore their faith and relationship with God while healing from their addiction.
-Typically, a Christian based addiction treatment center includes bible study, 12-step groups, scripture readings, sermons discussing addiction and the Christian faith, daily prayer, church service, and pastoral counseling.
+Christian-based drug rehab programs help clients restore their faith and relationship with God while healing from their addiction.
+Typically, a Christian-based addiction treatment center includes bible study, 12-step groups, scripture readings, sermons discussing addiction and the Christian faith, daily prayer, church service, and pastoral counseling.
 Also, these programs incorporate individual therapy, cognitive behavioral therapy, group therapy, life skills courses, relapse prevention, co-occurring disorder treatment, and family counseling.
-Overall, the purpose of the program is to incorporate spiritual teachings, awareness, helping clients reconnect with God.
+Overall, the purpose of the program is to incorporate spiritual teachings and awareness, helping clients reconnect with God.

 The Benefits of Effectiveness of Christian Faith-Based Substance Use Rehabilitation